Last editedNov 20223 min read

 A large percentage of failed payments can be put down to action – or inaction – by the customer.
 One of the ways to minimise failed payments of this kind is to make the experience of shopping on your website or app as user-friendly as possible.
 There are various ways to do this:

 Make the journey to checkout as frictionless as possible.
-The click to pay payment method is a prime example of friction-free purchasing, where the journey from wanting to purchase an item to actually paying for it is as quick and simple as possible.
+The one-click payment method is a prime example of friction-free purchasing, where the journey from wanting to purchase an item to actually paying for it is as quick and simple as possible.
 The more steps involved in moving from placing an item in a cart to successfully paying for it, the more likely it is that the payment fails at some stage.
 Abandoned carts often happen because the shopper decides that the process is taking too long and involves too much effort.
 In the digital age of instant gratification, paying for your purchases has to be just as effortless as every other online interaction.

 Allow guest checkout.
 Don’t insist on customers setting up an account in order to make a purchase.
 Enabling guest checkout makes it far more likely that a first-time customer completes their purchase, and the retention of contact details means it is possible to reach out subsequently to try and create a more long-term relationship.